 Level 3 Inputs - Prices or valuation techniques that require inputs that are both significant to the fair value measurement and unobservable (supported by little or no market activity).

 The Company's short-term investment instruments of $102,690,508 at March 31, 2020 are classified using Level 1 inputs within the fair value hierarchy because they are valued using NAV.
 Unrealized gains and losses are recorded in the consolidated statement of operations under other income.
 The Company recorded an unrealized loss of $934,919, included in other income for the three months ended March 31, 2020.

 Fair Value on a Recurring Basis

-The Company files a U.S. Federal income tax return and, various state returns.
+The Company files a U.S. Federal income tax return and various state returns.
 Uncertain tax positions taken on the Company's tax returns will be accounted for as liabilities for unrecognized tax benefits.
 The Company will recognize interest and penalties, if any, related to unrecognized tax benefits in general and administrative expenses in the statements of operations.
-There were no liabilities recorded for uncertain tax positions at September 30, 2019 and June 30, 2019.
-The open tax years, subject to potential examination by the applicable taxing authority, for the Company are from June 30, 2016 through June 30, 2019.
+There were no liabilities recorded for uncertain tax positions at March 31, 2020 and December 31, 2019.
+The open tax years, subject to potential examination by the applicable taxing authority, for the Company are from June 30, 2017 forward.